robertsammataro/IMGSort-Python/README.md

   - To delete images from the input directory as they are sorted, click the 'Delete Original Image' box.
-If no destination tags are entered, the files will NOT be deleted (new to v1.2.1)
+If no destination tags are entered, the files will be copied to the absolute path of the output directory (new to v1.2.2)

   - Click "Run" and a window will pop up displaying one image at a time.
 In the box at the bottom, enter the name of the subfolder in the Output Directory